Lab-Grown Meat Could Hit Restaurants By End Of 2018

-According to NPR, Americans currently consume more meat per capita than any other nation on earth, and lab-grown meat may even increase these numbers.
+According to NPR, Americans currently consume more meat per capita than any other nation on earth, and lab-grown meat may increase these numbers.
 Despite this, many environmentalists have praised the concept of lab-grown meat due to its potential to reduce greenhouse emissions by an astounding 96 percent.

 In other words, people could continue indulging in meat in large quantities without the fear of contributing to global climate change.
-This so-called ‘clean meat’ may also change the face of vegetarianism by removing ethical concerns.
+This so-called “clean meat” may also change the face of vegetarianism by removing ethical concerns.

 What is Lab-Grown Meat?